 GoPro HERO 10 Launch

-NOTE: We are recommending that our customer avoid this camera at this time.
-GoPro has confirmed (via 3rd party) that It is not designed for long recordings, especially in hot environments.
+NOTE: GoPro has confirmed (via 3rd party) that It is not designed for long recordings, especially in hot environments.
+Use with caution.

 As is typical, anytime GoPro launches a new device, we track the details that pertain to our product and our market (Baseball, Softball, Tennis, etc.) and pass that information on to you.
 Today is Thursday, 9/16/2021 and the HERO 10 will be launched soon.
 We will update below in descending order: